Enhancing the Public Transport Experience with WatchOS

 Final Thoughts and Prototypes

 Designing for a smartwatch was a really interesting challenge because it forced me to think differently and focus only on what the user truly needs to see on the screen.
 Following an existing design system was actually freeing, as it kept me from getting carried away with too many ideas.
-While building the hi-fi prototype, I constantly compared the screens to the mobile app to make sure everything felt familiar and intuitive for users.
-If this were to be implemented, I’d love to explore adding offline functionality and better error handling, so users could feel confident using the app no matter the situation.
+While building the Hi-Fi prototype, I constantly compared the screens to the mobile app to make sure everything felt familiar and intuitive for users.
+If this were to be implemented, I’d love to explore adding safety features, offline functionality and better error handling, so users could feel confident using the app no matter the situation.

 Designing for a smartwatch was a really interesting challenge because it forced me to think differently and focus only on what the user truly needs to see on the screen.
 Following an existing design system was actually freeing, as it kept me from getting carried away with too many ideas.
-While building the hi-fi prototype, I constantly compared the screens to the mobile app to make sure everything felt familiar and intuitive for users.
-If this were to be implemented, I’d love to explore adding offline functionality and better error handling, so users could feel confident using the app no matter the situation.
+While building the Hi-Fi prototype, I constantly compared the screens to the mobile app to make sure everything felt familiar and intuitive for users.
+If this were to be implemented, I’d love to explore adding safety features, offline functionality and better error handling, so users could feel confident using the app no matter the situation.

 Designing for a smartwatch was a really interesting challenge because it forced me to think differently and focus only on what the user truly needs to see on the screen.
 Following an existing design system was actually freeing, as it kept me from getting carried away with too many ideas.
-While building the hi-fi prototype, I constantly compared the screens to the mobile app to make sure everything felt familiar and intuitive for users.
-If this were to be implemented, I’d love to explore adding offline functionality and better error handling, so users could feel confident using the app no matter the situation.
+While building the Hi-Fi prototype, I constantly compared the screens to the mobile app to make sure everything felt familiar and intuitive for users.
+If this were to be implemented, I’d love to explore adding safety features, offline functionality and better error handling, so users could feel confident using the app no matter the situation.

 Take a look at the prototypes below!